der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListOperation.md

 ### Returns:
 |Type|Description|
 |-|-
-String[]|The errors that occurred during the operation.
+String[]|Errors that occurred during the operation.

 ## <a name="getresult"></a>getResult
 Returns the newly created NegativeKeywordList, otherwise returns null if the operation failed.